-Best Online Master’s in Gerontology Programs of 2021
+Best Online Master’s in Gerontology Programs

 Gerontology is the study of aging and its effects.
 This multidisciplinary field combines elements of physiology, psychology, health science, sociology, and public policy.
 A master's in gerontology program can help career-minded learners gain the knowledge and tools to enhance the quality of life for older adults.

 An online master's in gerontology program can offer students an efficient, convenient way to earn advanced credentials in this important scientific field.
 Demographic trends suggest impending increases in demand for gerontologists.
 Between 2020 and 2040, the number of U.S. adults over age 65 is expected to rise from 54 million-80 million.

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 According to Payscale, professionals with a master's in gerontology earn an average base salary of $76,000 per year, as of October 2021.
 The U.S. Bureau of Labor Statistics (BLS) groups gerontology researchers in its "medical scientists" category.
 The BLS projects 17% employment growth for this labor market segment between 2020 and 2030.